import copy

 # make mask 3-dimensional

-return (self._obj * mask)
+return self._obj * mask

 [docs] def normalize(self, samples=15):

-"""Remove the mean of sampled frames.
-This is typically used to remove non-moving background from foreground, and
+This is typically used to remove non-moving background from foreground, and helps to increase contrast when

-helps to increase contrast when river bottoms are visible, or when the objective contains partly illuminated and
+river bottoms are visible, or when the objective contains partly illuminated and partly shaded parts.

 Parameters